 - "7-2-4106.
 First election for officers.
 (1) When the incorporation of a city or town is completed, the board of county commissioners shall give notice for 30 days in a newspaper published within the limits of the city or town or, if none is published within the limits, by posting notices in six public places within the limits of the city or town of the time and place or places of holding the first election for offices of the city or town.
-The election may be held in conjunction with a regular general or primary election that is scheduled, pursuant to [section 3], not less than 85 days from the date the election administrator is notified of the election. - (2) At the election, all the electors qualified by the general election laws of the state who have resided within the limits of the city or town for 6 months and within the limits of the ward for 30 days preceding the election are qualified electors and may choose officers for the city or town, to hold office as prescribed in 7-2-4107.

-- (3) The board shall appoint election judges and canvass and declare the result of the election.
-The election must be conducted in the manner required by law for the election of county officers. - (4) If the first election of officers is not held in conjunction with a regular general or primary election, the offices filled in the election may be occupied only until the next election regularly scheduled for those offices."
+The election may be held in conjunction with a regular general or primary the election on the question of incorporation under 7-2-4106 and must be conducted in accordance with [section 9]. - (2) At the election, all the electors qualified by the general election laws of the state who have resided within the limits of the city or town for 6 months and within the limits of the ward for 30 days preceding the election are qualified electors and may choose officers for the city or town, to hold office as prescribed in 7-2-4107. - (3) The board shall appoint election judges and canvass and declare the result of the election.
+The election must be conducted in the manner required by law for the election of county officers. - (4) If the first election of officers is not held in conjunction with a regular or primary election, the offices filled in the election may be occupied only until the next election regularly scheduled for those offices."